Developer’s Guide

 • Automated checks

-• Jenkins run succeeds, i.e.
+• GitHub Actions run succeeds, i.e.

 • The code needs to be properly formatted (gradle spotlessApply)